turingschool-examples/viewing_party/DTR.md

 **Workload Expectations (What features do we each want to work on?):**
 We can work on our own for this one.
+Andrew: I think a lot of this project will be paired programming so no one misses key concepts but there may be some division of labor depending on time constraints.

 **Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests/Debugging and Problem-solving Techniques):**
 - We can create branches for this one.